snap-one/docs-driverworks-proxyprotocol/source/includes/66.5_Light_v2_protocol_notifications/_12-LIGHTLEVEL.md

 ## LIGHT LEVEL

 Used to inform the proxy that the light level has changed.
-This notify should not be used with the new supports_brightness_target API that supports LIGHT_BRIGHTNESS_CHANGING and LIGHT_BRIGHTNESS_CHANGED notifies for better ramp tracking.

 ### Signature